|

 Arkansas

 1904 - 23 March - His wife "Jennie" dies of the measles.
 I assume that his oldest daughter, Clyde, by this time 19 helps to raise the other kids with the aid of their black servants.
+She apparently helped to take care of her siblings who were much younger with aid of a servant or two.
+Ernest would have been nine and Sadie would have been seven years old.
 [Portland Cem.
 Records]

 1907 - Willie marries Lou Ella Wesley (Austin) Hollaway on Oct.
 15, 1907, the wife of his deceased brother, Albert.
 [Ark Co.
 Marriages 1849-1910]